dnhkng/GlaDOS/README.md

 - [x] Train GLaDOS voice generator
 - [x] Generate a prompt that leads to a realistic "Personality Core"
 - [ ] Generate a medium- and long-term memory for GLaDOS (Probably a custom vector DB in a simpy Numpy array!)
-- [ ] Give GLaDOS vision via a VLM (either a full VLM for everything, or a 'vision module' unsing a tiny VLM the GLaDOS can function call!)
+- [ ] Give GLaDOS vision via a VLM (either a full VLM for everything, or a 'vision module' using a tiny VLM the GLaDOS can function call!)
 - [ ] Create 3D-printable parts
 - [ ] Design the animatronics system